MeHAF Community Advisory Committee

 Nélida Berke, MPH

-Ms. Berke came to the United States from Peru in May of 2001, with plans to extend her business in Peru.
+Ms. Berke (she/her) came to the United States from Peru in May of 2001, with plans to extend her business in Peru.
 She later moved to the United States, married, and started a new life.
 Although her interest and experience was in business, opportunity opened a new career path for her in public health.
 In 2003, she joined the Portland Public Health Division’s STD/HIV Prevention, and then in 2005 she joined the Minority Health Program.
 In her role as a Community Health Outreach Worker (CHOW), she assisted Latinos, with and without health insurance, to obtain needed healthcare at major local health facilities.
 Her goal was to eliminate health disparities (language barriers, lack of transportation, lack of health insurance and awareness of resources, financial issues, and limited knowledge of prevention and treatment services) and to improve healthcare access.
 In 2013, she was promoted to the Minority Health Program Specialist position, where she skillfully coordinated and supervised 39 CHOWs and 17 volunteers from the 13 largest minority communities in Greater Portland to drive success and aid in better serving their communities.
 In December 2015, Ms. Berke was promoted to her new role as the Portland Public Health Division’s Minority Health Program Coordinator.
 She constantly advocates for immigrant rights and health equity through enhancing communication and community engagement with underserved populations.
 She completed her Master Degree in Public Health from the University of Southern Maine.
 She served on the Board for Maine Immigrants’ Rights Coalition until August 2020; serves on the Northern Light Mercy Hospital board, Catholic Identity & Ministry Committee and on several advisory committees.
 She is a regular guest presenter at health care and social services facilities, and universities, promoting improvement in cultural competence and encouraging humility in health care professionals in Maine.

 Matthew Dexter